TRABZI/flask_project-/README.md

-Hello to Flask Tutorial :
+# Hello to full stack dev in Flask & Python :

-to run the application :
+## to run the application :

 1) In your terminal write :
 	* python seed.py